 5 days is ideal.
 Belgrade is a large city that deserves some time.
 You can see all the main sights in 2-3 days, but if you want to fully explore the Serbian cuisine, socialize with some locals, and perhaps do a day trip to Novi Sad, it is best to have a few days extra.
 So that makes 5 days perfect.

-And if you end up not liking Belgrade, one full week is probably too much and can make the trip even less enjoyable.
+If you end up not liking Belgrade, one full week is probably too much and overstaying can make the trip even less enjoyable.
 We recommend going for 4-5 days if you are visiting Belgrade for the first time.
 If you like it, you can always come back for more.

 Is Belgrade safe?